Gaius-Augustus/BRAKER/README.md

 Compute AUGUSTUS *ab initio* predictions in addition to AUGUSTUS predictions with hints (additional output files: `augustus.ab_initio.*`.
 This may be useful for estimating the quality of training gene parameters when inspecting predictions in a Browser.

-### --augustus\_args=--some\_arg=bla
+### --augustus\_args="--some\_arg=bla"

-One or several command line arguments to be passed to AUGUSTUS, if several arguments are given, separated by whitespace, i.e. `--first_arg=sth --second_arg=sth`.
+One or several command line arguments to be passed to AUGUSTUS, if several arguments are given, separate them by whitespace, i.e. `"--first_arg=sth --second_arg=sth"`.
 This may be be useful if you know that gene prediction in your particular species benefits from a particular AUGUSTUS argument during the prediction step.

 ### --cores=INT